Whatever the time of year - leftover pumpkin needn't go to waste. This glorious soup is just one way to put it to use.

 • 1 litre hot vegetable stock

-Ladle into bowls and add you favourite toppings.
+Ladle into bowls and add your favourite toppings.